Get BBQ ready with cooking utensils, covers and more

 And despite the name, our pizza ovens are not just for pizzas!
 Get inventive by cooking fish, meat, vegetables, bread or even cookies on your pizza stone or in the pizza oven.

 Get cooking quickly thanks to our hot plate-style plancha grills.
 These offer a flat surface so there's no need to worry about food slipping through - ideal for delicate and flaky foods like vegetables and fish.

 We offer them in two styles - a plate that is added to your existing grill or a standalone barbecue.
 The plates are made from cast iron so retain all the heat from the flames, while the gas barbecues reach cooking heat super fast and with a consistent, even and precise heat across the entire flat surface of the grill.
 The barbecues also drain any fat away from the cooking food into an easy-to-clean mug making planchas a great choice for healthy summer meals.

 Looking for more bite-size barbecue food?
-Prepare and enjoy grilled meat and vegetables kebabs with our range of skewer sets.
+Prepare and enjoy grilled meat and vegetable kebabs with our range of skewer sets.
 Choose between reusable stainless steel multipacks of six and disposable bamboo sets of 50.
 We love the Blooma Skewers with Wooden Handle - a stylish choice for al fresco cooking.